sam-lb/MarketSim/README.md

 # MarketSim
-market / trading simulation for the future trading club
+market / trading simulation for the future investment club at the university of pittsburgh